Tag: hockey penalties

 Short Answer

-A penalty shot is awarded when a player is illegally denied a clear scoring opportunity on a breakaway, giving that player a one-on-one attempt against the goaltender.
+A penalty shot is awarded when a player is illegally denied a clear scoring opportunity, usually on a breakaway.
+The player gets a one-on-one attempt against the goalie.

 Full Explanation